Influenza

 Researchers have found 18 kinds of HA proteins and 11 NA proteins in many combinations in bird flu viruses.
 These combinations are reported as strains of the influenza virus H(number) N(number).
 For example: H7N1, H9N2, H5N1, etc.

-Influenza type B virus is not divided into subtypes, but can be documented as strains.
+Influenza type B virus is not divided into subtypes but can be documented as strains.

 What are the symptoms of influenza?

-It can take 1 to 4 days for symptoms to appear after exposure to the virus.
-The symptoms of influenza include fever (39°C and above), cough, and muscle aches.
-Other common symptoms include sore throat, runny nose, headache, chills, loss of appetite, and fatigue.
-Some adults will also experience stomach ache, vomiting and diarrhea, but these symptoms are more common with children.
+Back to topIt can take 1 to 4 days for symptoms to appear after exposure to the virus.
+The symptoms of influenza include fever, cough, and muscle aches.
+Other common symptoms include sore throat, runny or stuffy nose, headache, chills, loss of appetite, and fatigue.
+Some adults will also experience nausea, vomiting, and diarrhea, but these symptoms are more common with children.

 Most people who get the flu recover completely in 7 to 10 days.
-However, some people especially the elderly and those with chronic health problems can develop serious complications.
+However, some people, especially the elderly and those with chronic health problems, can develop serious complications.
 These complications include pneumonia and aggravation of pre-existing medical conditions such as congestive heart failure, asthma, or diabetes.

 How is influenza transmitted?

-The influenza viruses mainly are spread from person to person through droplets produced while coughing or sneezing.
 Droplets of an infected person are propelled by coughing, sneezing, and talking into the air and are deposited on the mouth or nose of people nearby.
 This droplet transmission of the flu is known as contact transmission.

-The influenza viruses can also be transmitted by indirect contact by touching a contaminated object or surface and then touching your own mouth, eyes or nose before washing your hands.
+The influenza virus can also be transmitted by indirect contact by touching a contaminated object or surface and then touching your own mouth, eyes or nose before washing your hands.
 This action is also called fomite transmission – a fomite is any surface or inanimate thing (door knobs, phones, television remotes, towels, money, clothing, dishes, books, toys, etc.) that can carry an agent after an infected person contaminated it by touching it or sneezing on it.
 Viruses can survive on surfaces – they live longer on hard, impermeable surfaces (e.g., door knobs) than on porous surfaces (e.g., clothing).
 The viruses can still be infective for two hours and maybe up to eight hours.
 It is easier to catch the common cold than influenza by fomite transmission because some of the "cold" viruses (rhinoviruses) have much smaller infectious doses than the "flu" viruses.

-Can influenza be prevented?
+Can the chance of getting influenza be reduced?

 The influenza vaccine is highly recommended for the following people due to a higher risk of hospitalization:

-• People over the age of 65 years.
+- People over the age of 65 years.

-• Children between 6 months and 5 years.
+- Children between 6 months and 5 years.

-• Healthy pregnant women.
+- Healthy pregnant women.

-• Indigenous peoples.
+- Indigenous peoples.

 The vaccine is also recommended for people who are capable of transmitting influenza to those at high risk.
 For example, health care workers, those providing essential community services, people (e.g., family, household members, caregivers) who have close contact with those listed as high risk, those who care for or are expecting a newborn baby during flu season, child care workers, or those who live or work in situations that have close contact (e.g., crew on a ship).
+People in direct contact with poultry infected with avian influenza (bird flu) during culling operations may also consider the seasonal flu vaccine (note that the seasonal flu vaccine does not protect against avian influenza but may reduce the risk of being ill with both seasonal flu and bird flu at the same time).

 Are there other ways to prevent the infection?

-To prevent the transmission of influenza use the following hygiene practices:
+Back to topTo prevent the transmission of influenza use the following hygiene practices:

-• Wash hands after contact with respiratory droplets and contaminated objects.
+- Wash hands after contact with respiratory droplets and contaminated objects.
 (Frequent hand washing with appropriate hand care to prevent skin irritation.)

-• Cover your mouth and nose with your arm (not your hand) when coughing or sneezing.
+- Cover your mouth and nose with your arm (not your hand) when coughing or sneezing.

-• Use tissues to contain respiratory droplets.
+- Use tissues to contain respiratory droplets.

-• Keep your hands away from your face (viruses enter the body through your nose, mouth and eyes).
+- Keep your hands away from your face (viruses enter the body through your nose, mouth and eyes).

 Good personal hygiene practices will reduce the risk of infection.
 However, the most effective method of prevention is vaccination.

-• Fact sheet last revised: 2020-02-13
+- Fact sheet last revised: 2025-05-22